Each of the 5 Lean management principles has its specific action items, find out how to start implementing it by following our concise guide.

 Lean identifies 7 types of waste.
 Waste activities can be categorized as pure and necessary.

-The main difference between them is that some waste activities are necessary to support the value-adding ones while pure waste activities only bring harm to your process.
+The main difference between them is that some waste activities are necessary to support the value-adding ones while pure waste activities only bring harm to the Lean flow of work.

 Going back to the software development example, quality assurance is the brightest example of a necessary waste.
 It doesn’t generate direct value for the end customer but it ensures the value of the development process doesn’t get lost.